microfarad-de/bootloader/README.md

 ## Compiling the Bootloader

 Alternatively, you may compile the bootloader `.hex` files from the souce code provided in this repository.
-Only instructions for MAC OS X are currently provided as this happens to be the platform that the author currently uses.
+Only instructions for MAC OS X are currently provided as this happens to be the platform used by the author.
 This procedure has been tested with Arduino IDE version 1.8.8.

 Please follow these steps:
 * Install the Arduino IDE